 is working as an information center by collecting environmental data from the entire industrial estates and the factories operating in the industrial estates, such as water consumption, wastewater volume, wastewater quality, industrial waste volume and air quality, etc.

-The guideline of development plan is in line with the development framework laid out by the IEAT, which consists of 5 dimensions and 22 aspects.
-The five dimensions, which are physical, economic, environmental, social, and management, are related to the Company’s stakeholders: local communities, customers, employees, factories’ employees and local government authorities.
-There are three levels of Eco-industrial Town development, namely Eco-Champion, Eco-Excellence and Eco-World Class.
-The Company has targeted to upgrade its two AMATA Industrial Estates to achieve Eco-World Class levels in 2024.
+The guidelines for a development plan are in line with the development framework laid out by the IEAT, which consists of 5 dimensions and 22 aspects.
+The five dimensions, which are physical, economic, environmental, social, and management, are related to the Company’s stakeholders: local communities, customers, employees, factory employees, and local government authorities.
+There are three levels of eco-industrial town development, namely Eco-Champion, Eco-Excellence, and Eco-World Class.
+The Company has targeted upgrading its two AMATA industrial estates to achieve Eco-World Class levels in 2025.

-In 2021, the Company was certified “Eco-Industrial Town: Eco-Excellence: E2 Level” for both AMATA City Chonburi and AMATA City Rayong Industrial Estates, according to the 2021 target for the fourth and third consecutive year respectively.
-Nevertheless, the Company is determined to improve its operations according to Eco-industrial concepts for upgrading itself to higher level of Eco-industrial Town for all stakeholders’ benefits and to move towards a Perfect Smart City in the future.
+In 2022, the Company was certified “Eco-Industrial Town: Eco-Excellence: E2 Level” for both AMATA City Chonburi and AMATA City Rayong Industrial Estates, according to the 2022 target, for the fifth and fourth consecutive years, respectively.
+Nevertheless, the Company is determined to improve its operations according to eco-industrial concepts for upgrading itself to a higher level of eco-industrial town for all stakeholders’ benefits and to move towards a perfect smart city in the future.

-The Industrial Estate Authority of Thailand (IEAT) has conducted the Environmental Governance – Green Star Award Project through the Factory Assessment Regulatory Committee consisting of the Industrial Estate Authority of Thailand, local governmental authorities, communities within the radius of 5 kilometers from the industrial estates and the Company, as an industrial estate developer, to assess and regulate factories in both AMATA industrial estates according to the environmental governance assessment which required that the environmental management information and performance of the factories participating in the project be disclosed and assessed.
-Additionally, advice on improving the factory management system was provided by the representatives from the Industrial Estate Authority of Thailand and the experts for free of charge.
-The representatives from local governmental authorities and community leaders also participated in the factory assessment and site visits in order to be transparent transparency and to nurture accurate understanding to the local communities.
-The Environmental Governance – Green Star Award Project consists of five dimensions and 13 topics as follows:
+The Industrial Estate Authority of Thailand (IEAT) has conducted the Environmental Governance – Green Star Award Project through the Factory Assessment Regulatory Committee, consisting of the Industrial Estate Authority of Thailand, local governmental authorities, communities within a radius of 5 kilometers from the industrial estates, and the Company, as an industrial estate developer, to assess and regulate factories in both AMATA industrial estates according to the environmental governance assessment, which required that the environmental management information and performance of the factories participating in the project be disclosed and assessed.
+Additionally, advice on improving the factory management system was provided free of charge by the representatives from the Industrial Estate Authority of Thailand and the experts.
+Representatives from local governmental authorities and community leaders also participated in the factory assessment and site visits in order to foster transparency and an accurate understanding in the local communities.
+The Environmental Governance - Green Star Award Project consists of 5 dimensions and 13 topics as follows: